kiwigrid/helm-charts/README.md

 ## Adding charts

-* Use a fork of this repo
+* Use a fork of this repo and create a pull request on Github
 * Follow Helm best practices: [https://docs.helm.sh/chart_best_practices](https://docs.helm.sh/chart_best_practices)